contentpass/react-native-contentpass/README.md

 Initiates the OAuth 2.0 authentication process via a modal interface.
 It validates the user’s active Contentpass subscriptions upon successful authentication.

+### countImpression
+Tracks and increments the impression count for the current user.
+This method should be invoked whenever a user views a piece of content.
+It applies to all users, whether authenticated or unauthenticated.

 ### registerObserver
 Registers a callback function to listen for changes in the user’s authentication and subscription status.
 The observer function receives a state object describing the current status (see the exported [ContentpassState](./src/types/ContentpassState.ts) type).